 A very important element in this system is to track your time.
 For a few days, keep a diary of where your time goes.
-To make this easy, get the free time tracking printable, by joining the motherhood tribe email list below and it’ll be on it’s way to your inbox.

 After you’ve tracked your time, analyze your findings.
 This can be eye-opening.
 You might be surprised how much time you spend in different areas of your life.

 After you’ve analyzed your time diary, you will see clearly where your time is wasted, and where you can add more things to your schedule.
 Move unnecessary things that take your precious time out, and add the important things to your day.
 Make the necessary changes as you see fit.

 Even if you’re not the time blocking type, try to block out specific time in your day for Bible reading.
 Make an appointment with yourself and keep it.
 Make sure to pick a time where you are likely to be less distracted.